nonkloq/mazeharvest/README.md

 ### Setup for Experiments

-To set up the environment for running experiments with MazeHarvest, follow these steps:
+To setup the environment for running experiments with MazeHarvest, follow these steps:

 1. **Create a Conda Environment**:
    ```bash